Pephers/Super-Calculator/README.md

 Configuration
 -------------
 By default, Super Calculator rounds the result down to two decimals.
 However, you can specify the number of decimals you would like in the user settings file for Super Calculator.
-The settings files can be found in `Preferences -> Package Settings -> Super Calculator`.
+The settings files can be found by navigating to `Preferences -> Package Settings -> Super Calculator`.

 Installation
 ------------